Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 16 Desember 2025 02.28.11 UTC
+- WIB: Selasa, 16 Desember 2025 03.34.37 UTC
-- WITA: Selasa, 16 Desember 2025 03.28.11 UTC
+- WITA: Selasa, 16 Desember 2025 04.34.37 UTC
-- WIT: Selasa, 16 Desember 2025 04.28.11 UTC
+- WIT: Selasa, 16 Desember 2025 05.34.37 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Take up one idea.
+Make that one idea your life - think of it, dream of it, live on that idea.
+Let the brain, muscles, nerves, every part of your body, be full of that idea, and just leave every other idea alone.
+This is the way to success."

-Kategori: funny
+Kategori: success